 When someone’s negligence causes the death of another person, the victim’s family may file a wrongful death lawsuit to reasonably compensate them for the death of their loved one.

 Questions?
-Call a San Jose Personal Injury Attorney Serving Sacramento and The Entire Bay Area
+Call Our Attorneys Serving Sacramento and the Entire Bay Area